Understanding Epigenetic Regulation of Interneuron Development

 • Ezh2 mutant mice have fewer interneurons in the cortex and hippocampus compared to WT mice.
 Additionally, there was shift in interneuron subtype fates, with a reduction of parvalbumin-expressing and an increase in somatostatin-expressing interneurons in the mutant mice.

-• While the electrophysiological properties of these interneurons was normal, parvalbumin-expressing interneurons lacking Ezh2 had significantly longer and more complex axonal arbors; possibly a compensation mechanisms for the overall reduction of this interneuron subtype.
+• While the electrophysiological properties of these interneurons were normal, parvalbumin-expressing interneurons lacking Ezh2 had significantly longer and more complex axonal arbors; possibly a compensation mechanisms for the overall reduction of this interneuron subtype.

 • Single cell sequencing experiment in the MGE of WT and Ezh2 mutant mice revealed changes in both gene expression profiles and chromatin accessibility that were predictive of the observed changes in cell fate.